Animus-Surge/slang-backend/README.md

 Current Version: v0.1.0

+## Heads up!
+Slang's database is currently undergoing a full redesign.
+Database functionality is not present at this time.
+Sockets and http listeners are still active and is the main focus.

 ## What is Slang?

 Slang is an open source social media platform aiming to take the strengths of already present platforms and combine them into an all-in-one platform for sharing media and establishing communities.